ryan-m-moreno/portfolio/index.md

 July 2022 - June 2024

-* Led and coached a team of tellers and bankers, fostering a high-performance culture and maintaining exceptional customer service standards.
+* Led and coached a team of tellers, fostering a high-performance culture and maintaining exceptional customer service standards.

 * Resolved escalated customer issues, balancing client satisfaction with bank policy to maintain trust and service quality.